Uberspace/lab/source/guide_bitwarden.rst

 Disable registration and invitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, bitwarden_rs allows any anonymous user to register new accounts on the server without first being invited. **This is necessary to create your first user on the server**, but it's recommended to disable it in the admin panel (if the admin panel is enabled) or with the environment variable to prevent attackers from creating accounts on your bitwarden_rs server.
+By default, vaultwarden allows any anonymous user to register new accounts on the server without first being invited. **This is necessary to create your first user on the server**, but it's recommended to disable it in the admin panel (if the admin panel is enabled) or with the environment variable to prevent attackers from creating accounts on your vaultwarden server.

 Use your favourite editor to edit ``~/vaultwarden/.env`` and add the following content: